cbleser/range_test/README.md

         ret
 ```

-The code produced by ldc2 is in this case exactly the same.
+The code produced by ldc2 is in this case the same.

 This means we have zero cost in this case.